JacobPantuso/GoodWire/README.md

 ### Installation
 <p>
-GoodWire can be installed on any system but requires some way of renderings its content on a webpage.
+GoodWire can be installed on any system but requires some way of rendering its content on a webpage.
 One way of doing this is using <strong>Live Server for VSCode</strong>.
 Here are the three simple steps to deploying this project:</p>
 <ul>
   <li>1.
 Clone this repo to the directory of choice.</li>
   <li>2.
 Make sure you have <strong>Live Server</strong> or another web-deployment app enabled.</li>